HylianSith/Basic-Calculator/README.md

 # Basic-Calculator
-Basic Calculator created for Computer Programming 2 class This is a basic calculator application created using Windows Forms.
+A Basic Calculator app created in Windows Forms for Computer Programming 2 class.
-My code for each of the buttons is located in the Form1.cs file.
+My code the form is located in the Form1.cs file.